 There are three ASF (Australian Speleological Federation) registered caving clubs in Victoria.

 Up until about 2004 there was a third group, the Caving Club of Victoria (CCV) which during the nineties was VERY active.
-However numbers dwindled post 2000 and it was formally dissolved at the ASF conference in 2009.
+However, numbers dwindled post 2000 and it was formally put into permanent hibernation at the ASF conference in 2009.

 It is also worth at this point mentioning Rimstone and Homeleigh Lodge.
 Rimstone is a co-operative formed in 1973 to purchase ‘Homeleigh’.
 Homeleigh is a hostel style accommodation in the township of Buchan.
-It is large and was actually the original Buchan Pub, many years ago.
+It is large, and was actually the original Buchan Pub, many years ago.
 It can accommodate 60 or 70 people at capacity, has a full kitchen, comfy dining and lounge areas, and a toilet block with great hot water (so good after caving!) and multiple showers.
 Go to www.rimstone.org.au for more information.
-RIMSTONE AND VSA ARE NOT LINKED!
-But naturally most of the Rimstone members are VSA members too.
+Rimstone and VSA aren’t technically linked, but naturally most of the Rimstone members are VSA members too.
 Homeleigh is the heart and soul of caving in Buchan, and I consider it my second home.
-Many individuals keep accessing Homeleigh LONG after they give up caving – especially given its proximity to Lakes Entrance and the Snowy River.
+Many individuals keep accessing Homeleigh long after they give up caving – especially given its proximity to Lakes Entrance and the Snowy River.

 Victorian Scout Caving Team

 The Scouts make regular trips to Buchan and these trips are often assisted by VSA members.
 Likewise, the defence forces and cadets also do regular caving trips, but are not affiliated with ASF as they have their own insurance and their own codes of conduct, which are the roles of the ASF.

 University Clubs – Potentially your best bet if you are at Uni?